Is the Ketogenic Diet Acidic?

 Is Acidity Always Bad?

 The body is actually an amazing thing.
-It has the ability to ensure that the stomach remains in an acidic state while the blood stream remains slightly alkaline at a pH of 7.365.
+It has the ability to ensure that the stomach remains in an acidic state while the bloodstream remains slightly alkaline at a pH of 7.365.
 With that said, acidity isn’t necessarily a bad thing, given that it is in the right context.
 In fact, our blood pH is actually very well controlled.

 While our diet and lifestyle can favor acidity or alkalinity, the body will actually do a phenomenal job of making sure the blood’s pH doesn’t change.
 This is because any drastic change in the pH of your blood could quickly become life threatening.

 The downside to this is that if you are constantly influencing your body to favor an acidic state, it will use its own minerals (from bones for example) to make sure the pH of the blood does not fluctuate too much.
-As a result, someone may eventually experience something like osteoporosis from consuming a high processed foods diet.
+As a result, someone may eventually experience something like osteoporosis from consuming a highly processed foods diet.
 This is another reason I advocate for a more ketogenic style of eating that also emphasizes plenty of mineral-rich foods.

 Benefits of a Ketogenic Diet